By: Michelle Wonderland

 Once a peaceful and popular R&R destination for soldiers on both sides of the 1970s Vietnam conflict, Nha Trang continues its siren song to holiday seekers.
-Online Editor Michelle recently got the chance for a sneak peek at the town, including its newest five-star beachside retreat.
+Michelle Wonderland got the chance to explore the town, including its five-star beachside retreat.

-With school holidays approaching and a restless, enthusiastic kindergartner on our hands, our family was looking forward to some serious downtime, while simultaneously soaking in adventure, culture and, of course, great food.
-Our destination of choice was Vietnam; our hotel, the newly opened five-star InterContinental Nha Trang.
+With school holidays approaching and a restless, enthusiastic kindergartner on our hands, our family was looking forward to some serious downtime.
+We also wanted to soak in adventure, culture and, of course, great food.
+Our destination of choice was Vietnam; our hotel, the five-star InterContinental Nha Trang.

 Click through the gallery above for highlights of Michelle’s family holiday to Nha Trang

 The adventure began when we touched down at Cam Ranh International Airport, a former military airport.
-Our cheerful InterContinental driver greeted us with cold towels and whisked us away to Nha Trang’s latest luxury beachfront retreat.
+Our cheerful InterContinental driver greeted us with cold towels and whisked us away to one of Nha Trang’s luxury beachfront retreats.

 Good morning, Vietnam!

 We nearly slept past breakfast time each day (thanks to the über-comfortable pillow-top mattresses), rising to stunning bay and mountain views that cloaked our room with an ethereal sunlight.
 Mornings revolved around a debate whether to continue our lie-ins, yet it wasn’t long until Cookbook Café’s buffet became one of our daily dining highlights.
 Our little one marvelled over the freshly produced honey at the “live” honeycomb station, while mum and dad took advantage of the station of ever-changing local soups.

 Dressed to impress